odpi/egeria-docs/site/docs/education/egeria-dojo/running-egeria/configuring-and-operating-a-server.md

 Fri Jan 07 16:37:06 GMT 2022 OMAG server platform ready for more configuration
 ```

-The 'OMAG server platform ready for more configuration' is a sign that the platform is ready.
+**OMAG server platform ready for more configuration** is a sign that the platform is ready.

 You can take a look at the logs of the other containers if you get any issues.